JDougherty/Doughuware-old/README.md

 1) Create a virtualenv with virtualenvwrapper: mkvirtualenv Doughuware
 2) Clone the git repository
-3) By default, Doughuware uses the `pscyopg2` Python database adapter.
-If you intend to use psycopg2 and don't have it installed, you may need to install the following libraries before installing from pip: libpq-dev, python-dev
+3) Install non-pip dependencies:
+   * For psycopg2 support: `libpq-dev, python-dev`
+   * For creating document thumbnails and previews: `imagemagick`
 4) Install the Doughuware requirements: `pip install -r requirements.txt`